Skipants/rspec-workshop/slides.md

 # Andrew's Opinions™ on TDD
 Cons:

 - Extra work is required when testing untested legacy code.
-Often untested code wasn't written well for allowing tests and you'll need to get a full understanding of the code when writing tests for it.
+Untested code most likely makes it hard to write tests covering it because it wasn't written with tests in mind; boundaries aren't clear and do not provide a good entry point for your tests.
 - Writing tests requires you do know what your inputs and outputs will look like, but you might not understand what the code should look like until you've tried different things first
 - It's a different way of thinking that needs to be practiced.